 Opens You Up to Spam

 People often use scraping bots to scour the Internet looking for email addresses.
-Essentially, these bots collect email accounts from links like the above and add them to a database for spam or for sale.
+Essentially, these bots collect email accounts from links like the above and add them to a database for spam.

 Although the practice of selling email lists isn’t as robust as it was in the early 2000s, it’s still common enough to fill your inbox with unsolicited messages.